DimitrDu/VIVD/Readme.md

 evaluate the performance of the prediction model, please refer to file 20221120_Compounds.
 The generated data set by the prediction model has been summarized in the file 2023-01-29_Output VIVD including different time points.
+Correlation between experimental and prediction derived data is shown in figure 2022-01-29_Predictions (VIVD) vs. Experiment (Dimitrijevic et al., 2022).

-The described model is divided in the below presented main sections:
+In general, the described model is divided in the below presented main sections:

 Universal Constants:
 This R Script contains generic, universal values, e.g. the universal gas